Antily15503/Arybin/content/Magic Contents/Steelscience/Steelscience.md

+Warning: Channeling too mcuh steel through steelscience at once may cause someone to lose their soul to Ruin, showing that Steelscience is a much more dangerous magic than Lightmancy

 **Base Metals**
 The theory of Steelscience revolves around the 9 base metals found underground.
 7 standard metals, and the two god-base metals.